JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 s_gfilter(signal, fs, f, gw)
 ```

-Filter `signal` using Gaussian in the frequency domain.
+Filter using Gaussian in the frequency domain.

 **Arguments**